“Unknowns” in the Indicators of Attack Alerts

 In some cases, you may encounter “unknown” entries in the Indicators of Attack (IoA) alerts, as shown in the following image:

-These entries typically arise due to two key scenarios:
+These entries typically arise due to the following key scenarios:

 1. External DNS Outside Active Directory (AD)